jmmastey/level_up_exercises/dino_catalog/README.md

-Parse African dinos (reformat?)
+--Parse African dinos (reformat?)
+--Print all known facts
+--Print all in a given collection
 Combine criteria (chain filter calls)
-Print all known facts
-Print all in a given collection